Ostrów County, Greater Poland Voivodeship

-Ostrów Wielkopolski County (powiat ostrowski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
+Ostrów County (powiat ostrowski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Ostrów Wielkopolski, which lies 100 km south-east of the regional capital Poznań.
 The county contains three other towns: Nowe Skalmierzyce, 22 km east of Ostrów Wielkopolski, Odolanów, 10 km south of Ostrów Wielkopolski, and Raszków, 8 km north of Ostrów Wielkopolski.